GormBruunAndresen/PyMAA/docs/what_is_maa/What_is_maa.md

 ## Searching for vertices

 With the modelling definition of the near-optimal space in order, it must now be mapped.
-This is odne by
+To do this, the MAA method

 ## Sampling